david-schaller/AsymmeTree/development notes/implemented.md

 of nodes by host/symbiont level, suppression of connector nodes, synthetic roots, empty projected components, and the fact that retained `reconc` values stay in the prefixed auxiliary-tree label system.

+### Task: Host-tree export and simplified host labels

+Addressed. `example_simulations.py` now builds host-tree outputs as dataframes with an explicit `tree_ID` column and writes the three `host_trees*.tsv` files without an unnamed index column.
+Host-only simplified serializers now emit label-only Newick, so a host tree is written like `((8,9)7,6)5;` instead of using `EVENT|node->reconc` labels.
+The generic simplified serializer is still used for symbiont, auxiliary, and gene trees where event and reconciliation labels are needed.

+### Task: Remove species-tree TSV outputs

+Addressed. `example_simulations.py` no longer accumulates long-format species-tree rows and no longer writes `species_trees.tsv`, `species_trees_simple.tsv`, or `species_trees_simple_dated.tsv`.
+Host trees are still exported in the three `host_trees*.tsv` files, and host/symbiont/auxiliary/gene trees remain available in the wide `symbiont_scenarios*.tsv` files.